Core Concepts¶

 - The

-processes default to a width of 1024 pixels - This intentionally avoids loading data at native resolution by default, which could cause memory issues
+load_collectionprocess defaults to a width of 1024 pixels - This intentionally avoids loading data at native resolution by default, which could cause memory issues

 - Users can explicitly request native resolution by providing their own width/height parameters